andreasmuller/ofxCubeMap/README.md

 			myCubeMap.drawSkybox( 800 );
 		myCubeMap.unbind();

-It can also be drawn using tyhe supplied shader doing something like:
+It can also be drawn using the supplied shader doing something like:

 	myCubeMap.bind();